jacobkap/ucrbook/docs/06_shr.md

 The most common relationship, with about 28% of homicides, is that the police don't know the relationship.
 So there is a good deal of uncertainty in the relationship between victims and offenders.
 Next is that the victim is the offender's acquaintance at 19.7% or is a stranger at 15.3%.
 The next is "other - known to victim" which is similar to being an acquaintance at almost 5% of homicides.
 This is followed by the victim being the friend of the murderer at 3.6%.
 The 6th most common relationship, at 3.6% is that the victim is the wife of the offender, so she is murdered by her husband, and is the first familial relationship of this list.
 The remaining relationships all make up fewer than 3% of all homicides.

 <table class="table table-striped" style="width: auto !important; margin-left: auto; margin-right: auto;">
+<caption>(\#tab:shrRelationship)The relationship between the first victim and the first offender in a homicide incident, 1976-2022.</caption>
  <thead>
   <tr>
    <th style="text-align:left;"> Relationship </th>